 - Free templates – available in my Resource Library

 - Print the template at your favorite local printer – I recommend printing a 24″ x 36″ blueprint

 - If printing the templates at home, you’ll need:

 - Sharpie or black felt tip pen

-- Foam core or cardboard
+- 24″ x 36″ Foam core or cardboard

 When I was taping my pages together, I had a few sections at the very end that did not line up perfectly.
 As long as you don’t have too many places like this you will be fine.
 You are using this as a guide and can correct these little spots as you are tracing.

 Trace your storybook pages onto your nice paper.
 For the Winnie the Pooh pages I made last year, I used watercolor paper.
 For these jungle pages, I used two sheets of white poster board.
 I used a light box to trace my pages and used a black felt tip pen.
 You can easily use a window like in the second picture and you can start out tracing in pencil if that is more comfortable for you.

 Attach the pages to a piece of foam core or cardboard.
 This will give the pages some sturdiness so they won’t flop over when displayed.
 I overlapped my pages slightly at the center.

 The storybook pages are all finished!!
 However you decide to put these pages together, they are sure to make a great display at your party and make a memorable keepsake!